Mammoth Mammoth: 2008: Volume I: Mammoth Mammoth EP

 In 2008, the band recorded their debut EP before having played a live show.
-At their earliest most intense live shows the audience and the press were unsure whether the band's performance was taking the piss or for real.
+At their earliest most intense live shows the audience and the press were unsure whether the band's performance was satirical or sincere.
 In interviews, the band comments on their hands-on approach when creating their videos, concert posters, and album artwork.
-The song Weapon of Mass Self-Destruction from their EP Volume I features a video that was banned from YouTube because of its explicit images of vintage 1970s vintage pornography.
-In response, they posted it on pornography site tube8, where it received millions of views in its first few days.

 2009 – 2011: Volume II: Mammoth and line-up changes

 In 2009 the band made their first appearance at the CherryRock Festival held in Melbourne's iconic laneway AC/DC Lane.
 In 2010, following the release of Volume II: Mammoth, their second self-titled album, the band toured Australia with fellow Melbourne hard rock band Airbourne and again played CherryRock Festival.
 Shortly after, Sweet left the band and was temporarily replaced by Simon Jaunay (Spiff) before they chose Pete Bell as the band's permanent bass player.

 2012 – 2013: Volume III: Hell’s Likely

 Mammoth Mammoth created the basic outline for their album Volume III: Hell’s Likely over a continuous, three-day jamming session.
 They later recorded the album in two weeks at Toyland and Goatsounds Studios in Melbourne.
 They employed Jason Fuller, producer and bassist for Australian metal band Blood Duster, to work with them on the album.
 Guitarist Ben Couzens said working on material for the album meant the band "just played around with a bunch of jams."

 In 2012, after the Australian release of Volume III: Hell’s Likely, Mammoth Mammoth were approached by Napalm Records and subsequently signed an international recording contract.
 The album was re-released internationally to positive reviews and the band supported it with their 2013 European tour.
 Metal Hammer magazine's German, French and UK editions voted Hell’s Likely number two for "album of the month" in December 2012.
 Mammoth Mammoth returned to Australia to play Melbourne's CherryRock Festival in AC/DC Lane, sharing the bill with fellow Australian hard rockers, Rose Tattoo.